cusyio/Python4DataScience/docs/productive/git/advanced/gitlab/ci-cd/index.rst

 You can find the current and historical pipeline runs on the :menuselection:`CI/CD --> Pipelines` page of your project.
-You can also access pipelines for a :doc:`merge request <merge-requests>` by navigating to their :guilabel:`Pipelines` tab.
+You can also access pipelines for a :doc:`merge request <../merge-requests>` by navigating to their :guilabel:`Pipelines` tab.
 Select a pipeline to open the *Pipeline Details* page and view the jobs that have been run for that pipeline.
 From here you can cancel a running pipeline, retry *jobs* in a failed pipeline or delete a pipeline.